sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/grafana.md

 1. Connect to your Prometheus server:

-     * Search for the missing metric in Prometheus.
+     * Search for the missing metric.
 If the metric corresponding to the monitored host is:
        * found, **${project.name}** collects data and pushes it to Prometheus.
 The issue is on the Grafana level.
-Please proceed to step 2?
+Please proceed to step 2.
-       * not found, **${project.name}** does not collect data:
+       * not found, connect to `http://localhost:24375/metrics` to make sure **${project.name}** is collecting data.
+If data:
+         * is collected, the Prometheus exporter is not properly set in the `config/otel-config.yaml configuration` file.
+Refer to [Integration with Prometheus Server](./integration/prometheus.html) for more details.
+         * is not collected:
             * Open the **config/hws-config.yaml** file and verify that the monitoring configuration is correct
             * Enable debug and investigate further.
 It might be a java, a firewall, or a configuration issue.
 Refer to [Debugging](./debug.html) for more details.
 If the debug indicates that the issue is related to the instrumentation layer, use [Sentry's Troubleshooting tools](https://d8dt4sd6nzbfc.cloudfront.net/bmc/support/troubleshooting-tools.html) to identify the real source of the problem.
+If you [subscribed to one of our support plan](https://www.sentrysoftware.com/pricing/), you can also contact our Support Team.

 2. When data is available in Prometheus but not in Grafana: